rtcidle

 suspension to end are specified in the BIOS configuration.

-- The rtc module and the rtc-core/rtc-cmos ones appear to
+- The rtc module and the rtc-core/rtc-cmos ones conflict with

-kernel, in which case it does not show up in the result of
+which case it does not show up in the result of lsmod;

 - Some computers may enter sleep state but then come out